 Passengers are requested to arrive at the airport for check-in 1.5 hours prior to domestic flights and 2 hours prior to international flights.

-Passengers must go to the relevant check-in counter with their ticket, picture ID (valid passport, ID card, driving license, marriage certificate) and luggage if applicable.
-Should a visa be required for the destination country, the passport should have the valid visa.
+Passengers must proceed to the relevant check-in counter with their ticket, picture ID (valid passport, ID card, driving license, marriage certificate) and luggage.
+Should a visa be required for the destination country, the passport should bear the valid visa.
 A label displaying the passenger’s name, telephone and address must be put on the luggage.

 Check-in staff must be advised of any hand luggage which should be labeled as cabin luggage.
 Check-in staff checks the information on your documents and issues a boarding card and baggage label as he/she accepts your baggage.
 The baggage label is stuck on the ticket and handed over to the passenger.
 A larger baggage label is tied to the baggage and sent to the aircraft.
 The check-in procedure is finalized when the check-in staff hands over the ticket, ID and the boarding card to the passenger.
 The boarding card displays details such as the flight number, departure gate no., boarding time and seat number.